Don’t pay more tax than you need to – stay vigilant towards these Permanent Establishment risks when operating globally

 - Construction or engineering projects that last longer than six months

-The activity carried out at the place of business, by the agent or through the services rendered, must be substantial.
+Firstly, the activity carried out at the place of business, by the agent or through the services rendered, must be substantial.
 Preparatory or auxiliary works like storage, display or purchase of goods do not qualify as Permanent Establishment risks.

-A PE will not be triggered if the activities taking place can be proven to be on a temporary basis.
+A PE will not typically be triggered if the activities taking place can be proven to be on a temporary basis.
 The threshold for this is normally six months, with the exception of recurrent activities or those taking place exclusively in that country.

 What Would a Permanent Establishment Mean For Me?

-If your business is found to maintain a Permanent Establishment in another country, there are several implications.
+If your business is found to maintain a Permanent Establishment in another country, there are several potential implications.

 Tax Liabilities